Utah Republican behind in tight race sues to halt vote count

-SALT LAKE CITY (AP) — Republican U.S. Rep. Mia Love is suing to halt vote counting in the Utah race where she is narrowly trailing her Democratic challenger.
+SALT LAKE CITY (AP) — Republican U.S. Rep. Mia Love sued Wednesday to halt vote counting in the Utah race where she is narrowly trailing her Democratic challenger.

-Love’s campaign said Wednesday the Salt Lake County clerk isn’t allowing poll-watchers to challenge findings during the verification process for mail-in ballots.
+Love’s campaign said in a lawsuit Salt Lake County clerk isn’t allowing poll-watchers to challenge findings during the verification process for mail-in ballots.
+Voting is done primarily by mail in Utah.

-The suit says the campaign’s poll monitors have seen instances where a ballot was approved even though the signature did not appear to match the one on file.
+The campaign’s poll monitors have seen instances where a ballot was approved even though the signature did not appear to match the one on file, the suit claimed.

-Love campaign attorney Robert Harrington says in a statement that they’re “not accusing anyone of anything” but calling for increased scrutiny.
+Love campaign attorney Robert Harrington says in a statement that they’re “not accusing anyone of anything” but have seen a few cases that call for increased scrutiny.

 Most Read Nation & World Stories